mechtronica/mechtronica.net/rules/mech-building/components.md

 {.table}

 #### Classes: The Size vs Speed Tradeoff
-Frames come in three basic sizes: **Light**, **Standard**, and **Heavy**.
+Frames come in three basic sizes: Light, Standard, and Heavy.
 Frame size determines how many slots you have and your base speed.
 Smaller frames are hard to hit, but larger frames have more space for more firepower.

 | Class     | Description |
 | --------- | ----------- |